 How long it takes you to recover after having LASEK or PRK depends on your age, how active you are, and more.
 Most patients are able to drive themselves to their follow-up appointment the day after having LASEK.

-With PRK, most patients can drive 3-5 days after their procedure.
+With LASEK or PRK, most patients can drive 3-5 days after their procedure.
 It can take three to six months to fully heal after PRK.

 On the day of your procedure, you’ll need somebody to drive you home.
 You cannot drive yourself home after you’ve had LASEK or PRK.

-Your doctor will tell you to rest, wear sunglasses outside to avoid harming your cornea, and to use eye drops so your eyes don’t get infected.
-You may feel pain and experience blurred vision for a few days after surgery.
+Your doctor will tell you to rest, wear sunglasses outside to avoid harming your cornea and use eye drops so your eyes don’t get infected.
+You may feel discomfort and experience blurred vision for a few days after surgery.